pajato/ArgusCLI/README.md

-# ArgusNative
+# ArgusCommandLine
-Argus Kotlin command line applications for Windows, Linux and MacOS using a Kotlin multiplatform project.
+Argus Kotlin command line applications for Java and native Windows, Linux and MacOS using a Kotlin multiplatform project.